RecordsKeeper/multichain/docs/source/gettingstarted.rst

     getnewaddress

-List you all addresses in the RecordsKeeper Node wallet:
+List all addresses in the RecordsKeeper Node wallet:

 .. code-block:: bash